FLIR/NVIDIA_IMG_CC_FLIR/Readme.txt

 /* ------------------------------------------------------------------------- */
 /* FLIR Systems, Inc                                             June 2017   */
 /* ------------------------------------------------------------------------- */
-/* NVMIMG_CC application tuned by FLIR to demonstrate ADK GMSL kit for PX2   */ /* This code was based on the NVDIA VibranteSDK version 4.1.4.0  (Mar2017)   */ /* provided by NVIDIA corporation as part of the PX2 development kit.        */ /* It uses NvMedia framework to capture and display the video                */ /*                                                                           */ /* It works for ADK_Boson320 and ADK_Boson640. capturing, displaying and     */
+/* NVMIMG_CC application tuned by FLIR to demonstrate ADK GMSL kit for AGX   */ /* This code was based on the NVDIA VibranteSDK version 4.1.4.0  (Mar2017)   */ /* provided by NVIDIA corporation as part of the AGX development kit.        */ /* It uses NvMedia framework to capture and display the video                */ /*                                                                           */ /* It works for ADK_Boson320 and ADK_Boson640. capturing, displaying and     */